You may come across this error message when you get around in pages of your ASP.NET website:

 In order to prevent tempering attacks that try to play around with view-state data to force your webpage behave unexpectedly, web server validates the view-state data between page redirections.
 If the data doesn’t match, you receive the error message above.

-The issue of unmatched view-state data could be related to server configuration or session cookie.
+The issue of unmatched view-state data could be related to server configuration or session cookie as well.
 Here are the most common root causes:

 - Web server and application pool configuration related issues.
 Read details in this Microsoft Support article